 Lab exercises are scored on correct completion.
 To receive credit, you must complete all of the problems that are not marked as optional and pass all tests.

 Homework

-Homeworks are weekly assignments meant to help you apply the concepts learned in lecture and section on more challenging problems.
+Weekly homework assignments let you apply the concepts learned in lecture and section to more challenging problems.
 They will usually be released on Friday night and be due the following Thursday night.

 Collaboration